 There’s also this other group of people, investors.
 Most of them don’t appreciate the value of nature, especially wildlife while working on their investments.
 They will rarely place wildlife value high while comparing it to some activities that may bring them cash.

 For instance, most of the conservation areas are suffering threats such as land encroachments, harmful developments within the parks, insufficient support in the closed board rooms, the list goes on and on.
-Every time I think of all these huddles, my heart breaks into very many many pieces.
+Every time I think of all these hurdles, my heart breaks into very many many pieces.

-They will easily pass a motion supporting building of a five star hotel in the park which will lead to tarmacking of roads near the hotel not forgetting the poor waste management by these hotels.
-So to them they will see it as a very productive investment but what happens to the wildlife.
+They will easily pass a motion supporting building of a five-star hotel in the park which will lead to tarmacking of roads near the hotel not forgetting the poor waste management by these hotels.
+So to them, they will see it as a very productive investment but what happens to the wildlife.
 Do they even bother to check the number of deaths caused to wildlife by the speeding vehicles within the park?
 I bet they don’t.
-The nightmare does not stop there, the hotels increase in both the size and numbers.
-This not only rob wildlife their habitat, but force them to move out of the parks finding themselves in a thin place with the community.
+The nightmare does not stop there, the hotels increase in both size and numbers.
+This not only robs wildlife their habitat but forces them to move out of the parks finding themselves in a thin place with the community.

 In such a scenario, maybe the investors have no idea of what horror they are causing to wildlife but are blinded by the frequent donations they make towards conservation.
 Am sorry to say this loud, but they are part of the bigger problem.

 Money will never buy us a healthy planet or make things related to nature work.